Mathwog2003/Hacktoberfest2022/README.md

 cd Hacktoberfest2022

-    Create a new Branch or not necessary
+    Create a new Branch , not necessary

 git checkout -b my-new-branch